To see other blog posts by topic:

 Pokeweed: How to Prepare “Poke Salad”

 Pokeweed is a nutritional powerhouse, but be careful, it can also be toxic to humans if it’s not prepared correctly.
+Learning how to prepare poke salad correctly ensures you get the benefits without the risk.
 This voluptuous weed is extremely high in vitamin A, and also has significant amounts of vitamin C, iron and calcium.
 Additionally, pokeweed contains a unique antiviral protein that may inhibit the growth of some herpes simplex viruses and even HIV!

 Pokeweed is one of the first plants to sprout in the springtime.
 Because of that, its traditionally eaten to get people through the early spring, along with other “weeds” like chickweed and nettles.
 It also has lymphatic cleansing properties and helps the body with “spring cleaning.
+Knowing how to eat pokeweed properly is essential to enjoy its lymph-cleansing and nutritional effects.
 The best time to harvest pokeweed for food is before the plant reaches knee height (well before it flowers).
 When you weed your garden, pokeweed is one you might skip over, so you can enjoy its benefits.

 The common name, poke, comes from a word for “blood” or “dye” in a language indigenous to North America (probably Powhatan or Virginia Algonquin).
 That’s because pokeweed’s bright berries can be used to make dye when they’re ripe.